Rashig-1804/student/_posts/Foundation/B-tools_and_equipment/2025-12-2-techpersona.md

 permalink: /persona
 ---
 ## Rashi's Persona
-As a computer science and software learner, I am a mix of planner and technologist personalities!
+As a computer science and software learner, I am a mix of planner and technologist personalities